JoinColony/colonyJS/docs/_Topics_TasksAndPayments.md

 ### Modify Payment

 Unlike tasks, payments do not require signatures to be modified.
-A payment can be modified by an address assigned either the `ROOT` colony role or the `ADMINISTRATION` colony role.
+A payment can be modified by addresses assigned the `ROOT` colony role and the `ADMINISTRATION` colony role.

 ```js